b1ngggg/Gesture-controlled-granular-synthesiser/README.md

 Then comment out the triWindow line in Synth.cpp.
 Now you are ready to build!
 If you encounter an error: Thread 1: EXC_BAD_ACCESS
-Please ignore it, clean the build folder and rerun, it will work if retry a few times.
+Please ignore it, clean the build folder and rerun, it will work if you retry a few times.